davidrekow/t.coffee/README.md

-# t.js
+# t.coffee
-## A tiny javascript templating framework in ~400 bytes gzipped
+## A tiny coffeescript port of a tiny javascript templating framework

 `t.js` is a simple solution to interpolating values in an html string for insertion into the DOM via `innerHTML`.